 Also, significant is the fact that the portraits of both Prime Ministers Macdonald and Laurier were dropped from the two highest denominations ($100 & $1000).
 What many world collectors don't realize is that there are several scarce replacements, test notes & signature change-overs on the Modified (or "1956") series!
 To learn more, take the link below:

 In the wake of Canada's 1967 Centennial, this series acknowledged Canada's identity with the addition of the nation's Coat of Arms and by reinstating the two prime ministers' Laurier & Macdonald portraits onto the FIVE and TEN Dollar denominations (respectively).
 In addition, William Lyon Mackenzie King and Sir Robert Borden were added to the FIFTY and ONE HUNDRED Dollar denominations.
-Queen Elizabeth II portrait remained on the ONE, TWO and TWENTY Dollar banknotes.
+A revised Queen Elizabeth portrait remained on the ONE, TWO and TWENTY Dollar denominations.
 To learn more about this & the 1979 series, take the link below:

-In 1979, the BOC printers transferred the serial number to the back of the FIVE Dollar and TWENTY Dollar banknotes by revising the original 1969 & 1972 designs.
-The TWENTY Dollar banknote had the greatest colour scheme change differentiating it further from the ONE Dollar note.
+In 1979, the BOC printers transferred the serial number to the back of the FIVE Dollar and TWENTY Dollar notes by revising the original 1969 & 1972 designs.
+The TWENTY Dollar had the greatest colour scheme change differentiating it further from the ONE Dollar note.
 Take the link below for further info:

 The Royal Canadian Mint introduced the $1.00 coin (dubbed the "Loonie") & the ONE Dollar banknote was formally retired by 1985.
 The Royal Canadian Mint started minting the $2 "Toonie" signalling the end for the TWO Dollar denomination in 1986.
-All the colour schemes from former BOC series were carried over to this new edition, but the designs were even more elaborate and reflective of Canadian fauna.
+All the colour schemes from former BOC series were carried over to this new series, but the designs were even more elaborate and reflective of Canada's wildlife.
 The BOC also continued the tradition of printing the serial numbers on the back of the notes in a barcode fashion (similar to the 1979 $5 & $20).
 The Birds Series surprisingly dropped the use of the Canadian Coat of Arms.
-Take the link below to discover what banknotes became sought after:
+Take the link below to discover what banknotes became most sought after:

 In order to curb the onslaught of bogus original Journey FIVES and TENS, the BOC updated the Canadian Journey Series featuring new TWENTY Dollar notes with additional security features (most notably- the large metallic security strip) in 2004.
 The same elements (plus watermarks) were introduced on the FIFTY, ONE HUNDRED and the original FIVES and TENS.
 Click the link below to learn which prefixes got cut off or became tough to collect, during the transition to polymer: